 We’re living in a world where anything is possible; it’s an age of entrepreneurism fuelled by optimism and innovation.
-Take Ugly Drinks, MBJ or audibene for example.
+Take Ugly Drinks, or MBJ for example.
 Small, agile businesses who’ve released the shackles of conventional business to grow faster.

 But scratch below the surface and you’ll find a group of people feeling left behind.
 A big group too.
 In fact, research for the British Council shows roughly half of young UK adults believe the education system’s left them short of life-skills, leaving many feeling overburdened by responsibilities.